7-year-old's 'sympathy' card for her teacher is both funny and chilling at the same time

 "It was your mom’s turn to die."

-Author and crime victim advocate Lindsay Schraad Keeling, 32, has people laughing and also feeling a little creeped out after sharing a sympathy card she made for a teacher when she was 7 in 1999.
-The card shows that even though Keeling’s heart was in the right place, she had yet to grasp how to tactfully bring up a loved one’s death at that age.
+Author and crime victim advocate Lindsay Schraad Keeling, 32, has people laughing and feeling a little creeped out after sharing a sympathy card she made for a teacher when she was 7 in 1999.
+The card shows that even though Keeling’s heart was in the right place, she had yet to grasp how to tactfully bring up a loved one’s death.

-The self-proclaimed “emotional child” made a sympathy card for her teacher and showed it to her mother after she was finished.
+The self-proclaimed “emotional child” made a sympathy card for her teacher and showed it to her mother.
 “I’m sure I was very proud of it because I excitedly showed it to my mother — who was wise enough to gently take it from me so I couldn’t give it to my teacher,” she told Today.com.

 The card reads: